APwhitehat/openMP-IRC/README.md

 To Setup a client , one need to compile the client.cpp onto their pc . call the client with hostname of the server and respective port

-To setup Server , one needs to compile ompserver.cpp with ompserver.h but here it gets a little tricky your gcc version must support openMP and copilation needs to done with an
+To setup Server , one needs to compile server.cpp with server.h but here it gets a little tricky your gcc version must support openMP and copilation needs to done with an
 <code> -fopenmp </code> option

+Refer <a href="https://www.dartmouth.edu/~rc/classes/intro_openmp/compile_run.html" > how to compile openMP </a>